 But, as an overview, look for someone with experience.
 Look for mentions of formal training on their website, impressive portfolio pieces, and powerful testimonials.
 If you don’t see any proof of them being able to bring your designs to life and give you a positive experience, keep on looking.

 It’s also good to find a developer who specializes in collaborating with designers.
 Developers with this type of experience generally have a much better eye for the little details you’re looking for.
 As someone who has worked 1:1 with clients and now works only with designers, I can tell you that designers have much higher expectations than general clients.
 You want to work with a developer who expects and can deliver to the level of your expectations.

 Finding an experienced developer who knows how to work with designers will also make the process a whole lot easier on you.
 Instead of having to figure out the collaboration process as you go, your developer can lead you.
-For example, when I’m working with a designer I outline my entire process in Asana so they always know what to expect, give frequent updates, know exactly what content I need beforehand and provide a detailed checklist, and give access to the From Mockup To Code Toolkit to make sure all questions are answered.
+For example, when I’m working with a designer I outline my entire process in Asana so they always know what to expect, give frequent updates, know exactly what content I need beforehand and provide a detailed checklist to make sure all questions are answered.

 In short, finding an experienced developer will make the process easier and ensure the website you get is exactly what you imagined.

 Step 2: Give your developer what they need and clearly communicate your design

 After you’ve found an experienced developer who can deliver exactly what you need, it’s time to give them the tools and materials they need to do their job right.